phongvu009/tcp_echo_server/README.md

 - Analyze network traffic  between server and client using tcpdump

 ## How to run Server
-Open new terminal and run.
+At current working directory, open new terminal and run.
 Server will run at port 6542 and listen for incoming connections.
 It will pause at s.accept() until client connect.
 ```bash
 python3 echo_server.py
 ```

 ## How to run client
-open new terminal and run.
+At current working directory, open new terminal and run.
 Client will connect to server at port 6542 and send message "Hello, world" to server.
 ```bash
 python3 echo_client.py
 ```

 ## Capture Data
-Open new terminal and run
-Install tcpdump package in Linux System if not installed
+At current working directory, open new terminal and run Install tcpdump package (in Linux System )if not installed
 ```bash
 sudo apt install tcpdump
 ```